FEBRUARY IN YOUR GARDEN

-- Spray Bonide's Organic Copper Fungicide on peaches and nectarines to prevent peach leaf curl.
+Spray Copper Fungicide on peaches and nectarines to prevent peach leaf curl.
 Then from bud break to petal drop (about a month long), spray Copper Fungicide once a week, for a total of four sprays.

-- Watch for late frosts and protect tender plants with N-Sulate Frost Protection Blanket.
+Watch for late frosts and protect tender plants with Frost Cloth.
 If plants are damaged by frost do not prune off dead portions until after all danger of frost is over.

-- After all the rains we had, slugs and snails will be out en masse.
+After the rains we had (and the rains a’coming), slugs and snails will be out en masse.
 We recommend using Monterey’s Sluggo or Sluggo Plus to protect young tender growth of flowers and vegetables.